yyjhao/ExpressWorkshop/slides/script.md

 # Intro

-* So this workshop is about express, a node.js framework
+* This workshop is about express, a node.js framework
 * And we will build a blog today with it
 * Things I will cover are
     * the model of the web